eugeneloza/Project-Helena/readme_compile.txt

 libvorbis-dev
 libfreetype6
 libfreetype6-dev
+You will also need dev version of OpenGL drivers for your videocard.
+In general case it is libgl1-mesa-dev.

 Or Castle Game Engine DLLs (32 bit / 64 bit) in case of Windows.
 These may be downloaded here: http://castle-engine.sourceforge.net/engine.php
 The DLLs must be placed in the exe folder.